 Stainless steel is a unique metal.
 It actually forms its own layer of iron-chromium oxide as a deterrent against corrosion.
 This layer protects the metal.
-However, harsh chemicals, salt-laden environments such as constant exposure to salt water, and damage to the surface by a mechanical action such as cutting will create openings in the layer.
+However, harsh chemicals, salt-laden environments such as constant exposure to saltwater, and damage to the surface by mechanical action such as cutting will create openings in the layer.
 Welding also breaks down the protective layer.

-The metal, unlike other metals is unique in that it attempts to repair the surface naturally through a chemical interaction between oxygen in the environment and the stainless steel.
+Stainless steel, unlike other metals, is unique in that it attempts to repair the surface naturally through a chemical interaction between oxygen in the environment and the stainless steel.
 In a perfect world, this natural reaction would form a new bond with the same protection.
 Because some environments are filled with contaminants, the result is far from perfect.
 These contaminants settle in areas where the original iron-chromium oxide was disrupted.

 The contaminants prevent the complete interaction of the oxygen and the stainless steel.
 Instead of forming a corrosion resistant barrier, the barrier formed traps the contaminants creating the potential for corrosion.

-The cost for repairing damage from corrosion is extremely expensive.
-The United States Department of Defense estimates it spends in excess of $22 billion every year for the repair, maintenance and prevention of corrosion.
-This is why governments and companies dedicate so much effort in finding methods to clean and maintain metals including stainless steel and aluminum.
+The cost of repairing damage from corrosion is extremely expensive.
+The United States Department of Defense estimates it spends in excess of $22 billion every year for the repair, maintenance, and prevention of corrosion.
+This is why governments and companies dedicate so much effort to finding methods to clean and maintain metals including stainless steel and aluminum.
 Proper cleaning plays an important role in metal (stainless steel) maintenance.

 Cleaning and passivation options